ron-rs/ron/README.md

 array:
    `[` elem1, elem2, ... `]`
-   // where all alements are of the same type
+   // where all elements are of the same type

 struct:
    [Name] `(` field1: elem1, field2: elem2, ... `)`
 ```

-## Background
+### Background

 I have a scene [exporter](https://github.com/kvark/claymore/blob/master/etc/blender/io_kri_scene/scene.py) from Blender, where the result is loaded by the Rust [code](https://github.com/kvark/claymore/blob/master/src/load/scene.rs).
 The scene structure I'd like to see with my eyes, thus text form is preferred, while mesh contents and animation curves are passed in a custom binary format.
 I used JSON for the scene format, since it's been well-supported in Rust, but it proved to be inconvenient.
 I also tried to generate Rust code directly, but this approach has other major problems.
-I looked elsewere and didn't find anything good enough, so I figured out my own...
+I looked elsewere and didn't find anything good enough, so I made my own.

-## Appendix
+### Appendix

 Why not XML?
   - too verbose